-To get an accurate idea of what your house is worth, look at comparable listings in your area.
+To get an accurate idea of your home's fair market value, look at comparable listings in your area.

-For example, if you live in Nashville and think your house is worth about $287,000, search Zillow for active listings that are about $50,000 more and less than that.
+For example, if you live in Nashville and think your house is worth about $456,000, search Zillow for active listings that are about $50,000 more and less than that.
 Analyze details about the houses and how they compare to yours.
 Ask yourself:

 - Is the school district better or worse?